Arjentix/lssa/README.md

 ## Background

-Typically, public blockchains maintain a fully transparent state, where the mapping from addresses to account values is entirely visible.
+Typically, public blockchains maintain a fully transparent state, where the mapping from account IDs to account values is entirely visible.
 In NSSA, we introduce a parallel *private state*, a new layer of accounts that coexists with the public one.
-The public and private states can be viewed as a partition of the address space: accounts with public addresses are openly visible, while private accounts are accessible only to holders of the corresponding viewing keys.
+The public and private states can be viewed as a partition of the account ID space: accounts with public IDs are openly visible, while private accounts are accessible only to holders of the corresponding viewing keys.
 Consistency across both states is enforced through zero-knowledge proofs (ZKPs).

-Public accounts are represented on-chain as a visible map from addresses to account states and are modified in-place when their values change.
+Public accounts are represented on-chain as a visible map from IDs to account states and are modified in-place when their values change.
 Private accounts, by contrast, are never stored in raw form on-chain.
 Each update creates a new commitment, which cryptographically binds the current value of the account while preserving privacy.
 Commitments of previous valid versions remain on-chain, but a nullifier set is maintained to mark old versions as spent, ensuring that only the most up-to-date version of each private account can be used in any execution.

 ### Programmability and selective privacy